wpilibsuite/frc-docs/source/docs/software/networktables/publish-and-subscribe.rst

             NT_Unpublish(dblPub);

-Subscribing to a topic
+Subscribing to a Topic
 ----------------------

 A :term:`subscriber` receives value updates made to a topic.
-Similar to publishers, NetworkTable subscribers are represented as type-specific Subscriber classes (e.g. ``BooleanSubscriber``: `Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/networktables/BooleanSubscriber.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classnt_1_1_boolean_subscriber.html>`__) that must be retained to continue subscribing.
+Similar to publishers, NetworkTable subscribers are represented as type-specific Subscriber classes (e.g. ``BooleanSubscriber``: `Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/networktables/BooleanSubscriber.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classnt_1_1_boolean_subscriber.html>`__) that must be stored somewhere to continue subscribing.

 Subscribers have a range of different ways to read received values.
 It's possible to just read the most recent value using ``get()``, read the most recent value, along with its timestamp, using ``getAtomic()``, or get an array of all value changes since the last call using ``readQueue()`` or ``readQueueValues()``.